 CALD 9 - Working in a Mental Health Context with CALD Clients

-- 5 hours (CME/CNE/MOPS accredited) for online self-paced, self-reflective, interactive learning
+- 5 hours (CME/CNE/MOPS accredited) - 4 hours online learning plus 1 hour pre-reading

 This course is intended for anyone working in a mental health context in primary care, secondary care or mental health services and who is currently working with or anticipating working with CALD clients with mental health issues.